pengowray/doks-sprinto/content/en/blog/say-hello-to-doks/index.md

 ---
-title: "OK Cool 👋"
+title: "Welcome 👋"
-description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+# description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-excerpt: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+# excerpt: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description:
 date: 2020-11-04T09:19:42+01:00
 lastmod: 2020-11-04T09:19:42+01:00
 draft: false